Skip to main content

 What are alternatives to Le B in New York City?

 For classic French at the same price tier, Le Bernardin is the safer choice with stronger critical backing.
 Per Se is better if you want a structured tasting menu format.
 Eleven Madison Park is the pick if plant-based cuisine is a factor.
-Atomix is worth considering if you want tasting-menu precision with a Korean influence.
+Atomix works if you want tasting-menu precision with a Korean influence.
 Le B is the right call specifically if the room and the richness of the food are your priorities.

 What should I wear to Le B?

 Dress formally.
-The room has white tablecloths, jacketed staff, a $$$$ price point in Greenwich Village — this is not a place where smart casual reads well.
+The room has white tablecloths, jacketed staff, a $$$$ price point in Greenwich Village; this is not a place where smart casual reads well.
 A suit or dress is appropriate.
 Le B signals occasion dining from the decor outward, guests who arrive underdressed will feel it.

 What should I order at Le B?